Axis occupation of Greece: Establishment of the occupation regime

-East Macedonia and Thrace came under Bulgarian occupation and were annexed to Bulgaria, which had long claimed these territories.
-The remaining two-thirds of Greece were occupied by Italy, with the Ionian Islands directly administered as Italian territories.
-Count Pellegrino Ghigi represented Italian interests with the Greek government while General Carlo Geloso commanded the 11th Army occupying Greece.
-Relations between the Germans and Italians were not good and frequently there were clashes between German and Italian soldiers.
-It was German policy to strongly discourage relationships between German servicemen and Greek women as the German leaders feared miscegenation between Germans and the (in the Nazi view) racially "inferior" Greeks.
+From the outset, the so-called preponderanza, 'preponderance') granted to Italy by Hitler proved an illusion.
+The Italian plenipotentiary in Greece, Count Pellegrino Ghigi, shared control over the Greek puppet government with his German counterpart, Ambassador Günther Altenburg, while the fragmented occupation regimes meant that different military commanders were responsible for different parts of the country.
+As the historian Mark Mazower comments, "The stage was set for bureaucratic infighting of Byzantine complexity: Italians pitted against Germans, diplomats against generals, the Greeks trying to play one master off against the other".
+Relations between the Germans and Italians were not good and there were brawls between German and Italian soldiers; the Germans regarded the Italians as incompetent and frivolous, while the Italians considered the behaviour of their ostensible allies as barbarous.
 By contrast, the Italians had no such inhibitions, which created problems among Wehrmacht and SS officers.
 German officers often complained that the Italians were more interested in making love than in making war, and that the Italians lacked the "hardness" to wage a campaign against the Greek guerrillas because many Italian soldiers had Greek girlfriends.
-After the Italian capitulation in September 1943, the Italian zone was taken over by the Germans, who often attacked the Italian garrisons.
-There was a failed attempt by the British to take advantage of the Italian surrender to reenter the Aegean, resulting in the Dodecanese Campaign.
+After the Italian capitulation in September 1943, the Italian zone was taken over by the Germans, often by attacking the Italian garrisons.
+There was a failed attempt by the British to take advantage of the Italian surrender to reenter the Aegean Sea with the Dodecanese Campaign.

-The German occupation zone
+German occupation zone

+From 1942 onwards, the German occupation zone was ruled by the duumvirate of the plenipotentiary for South-Eastern Europe, Hermann Neubacher, and Field Marshal Alexander Löhr.
+In September–October 1943, Jürgen Stroop, the newly appointed Higher SS Police Leader, tried to challenge the Neubacher-Löhr duumvirate and was swiftly fired after less than a month on the job.
+Walter Schimana replaced Stroop as the Higher SS Police Leader in Greece and established a better working relationship with the Neubacher-Löhr duumvirate.